tom9zbx/GIFtoolsCookbook/content/recipes/recipe_index.rst

     Use a geologic map in an inversion <imageInInversion>
     Use a surface (or surfaces) in an inversion <surfaceInInversion>
+    Import TEM data from a Geosoft xyz or csv file <importVTEMdata>

 ..
 Project DC/IP 3D data onto a 2D lines for DCIP2D inversion <dcip3Dto2D>